 The specialists at the Dry Eye Institute of St. Louis are highly trained and possess the skills necessary to distinguish whether you have eye allergies or dry eye disease.
 Further, our team utilizes industry-leading technology and methods to locate the root cause of your condition and provide a comprehensive, personalized treatment plan.

 Although our practice specializes in the cause analysis, diagnosis, and treatment of dry eye syndrome, we’re a part of SureVision Eye Centers, where you can receive help for allergies.
-If you’re experiencing symptoms related to dry eye disease or allergies, don’t hesitate to schedule an appointment with Dr. Bourn of the Dry Eye Institute.
+Don’t let the symptoms of allergies and dry eyes keep you from doing what you love – schedule an appointment with Dr. Bourn of the Dry Eye Institute today for relief.
 Complete our online form or give us a call today to get started.